 Now set the environment variables to function OpenSSL properly on your system.
 You are required to set OPENSSL_CONF and Path environment variables.

-Use the following commands to set environment for current session only:
+Use the following commands to set the environment for the current session only:

-Set Variables Permanently – You can also se the OPENSSL_CONF and Path environment variables in system permanently.
+Set Variables Permanently – You can also set the OPENSSL_CONF and Path environment variables in the system permanently.
 To set the environment variable follow:

 Go to “Advanced” tab and click on “Environment variables“.